JaxtonGray/isoP_Code/README.md

 Keep an eye out for more prompts that may appear later.

+**Note** about the following prompt:
+> "Would you like to account for 18Oppt input uncertainty by calculating prediction intervals?
+NOTE: this is a very time consuming, computationally heavy
+> process.
+Y/N: "

+This pompt **MUST** be answered with a no or n as of this moment.
+This is because the function has not been finished yet for that part of the program.
 # WARNING
 This program is still in the beginning stages of development.
 While it does work it is worth noting that it is not capable of working with UTM coordinates as of yet, so please ensure that you are using latitude and longitude coordinates.